c6o/docs/content/concepts/provisioner.md

 # How Provisioners Work

-A Provisioner is an npm package used by the CodeZero platform to install, remove, and reconfigure applications.
+A Provisioner is an NPM package used by the CodeZero platform to install, remove, and reconfigure applications.
 The Provisioner module is accessed both by the  CLI and the c6o system via the Marina desktop, Store and NavStation applications.

 ## Architecture

 The provisioning system is illustrated below.
 The CodeZero Application controller watches application specs.
 When an application changes the App Controller uses the Provisioner Manager to download an NPM module, and instantiate the provisioner implementation.
-It then call the appropriate action methods needed to handle the event.
+It then calls the appropriate action methods needed to handle the event.

 For example, the application controller may detect a CREATE event when a new application spec is added.
 The event handler uses the Provisioner Manager to download and instantiate the provisioner for that application.
 In a separate process, it calls the provisioner to perform the action.
 The Provisioner generates the needed k8s resources such as Deployment, Service, and PVC as shown to install the application.